wellyshen/use-places-autocomplete/README.md

 ### Custom cache key

-You may need to have multiple caches, for example if you use different [place type restrictions](https://developers.google.com/maps/documentation/places/web-service/supported_types#table3_) for different pickers in your app.
+You may need to have multiple caches.
+For example, if you use different [place type restrictions](https://developers.google.com/maps/documentation/places/web-service/supported_types#table3_) for different pickers in your app.

 ```js
 const methods = usePlacesAutocomplete({